johsteffens/beth/README.md

 <a name = "xoila"></a>
 ### Xoila
-Xoila was initially a meta language conceived for beth to reduce boilerplate coding.
-Meanwhile it has grown into a full fletched (stand-alone) programming language.
+Xoila (appreviated 'X') is a highly structured object oriented programming language.
+It is conceived for software projects using beth.
+Its syntax bases on C, borrowing a few familiar syntax elements from higher level languages.
+Beyond that, X has its own syntax, conceived for safe and compact coding and advanced structuring.

+By this time, X has grown into a viable alternative to C or C++.
+It allows designing highly compact, yet well readable source code yielding fast executing programs.
+Considerable portions in Beth have been ported to 'X' because the new code is much better maintainable.

+A program written in X also tends to build significantly faster than comparable C++ code.
+X provides many high level features such as polymorphism, reflection, object reference management, object lifetime management, generic dynamic arrays, dynamic arrays of virtual objects, iteration, generic serialization (binary and editable text), namespaces, etc.

-The language allows expressing key aspects of reflections and perspectives in a well-readable, compact and simple style.
-It is defined by the compiler [xoico](https://github.com/johsteffens/xoico), which is itself 100% coded in xoila.
+The language is defined by the compiler [xoico](https://github.com/johsteffens/xoico), which is itself 100% coded in xoila.
 Xoico and Beth form an ecosystem.

+Dedicated (pure) X code resides in files with extension *.x.
-Xoila-code can be embedded in c-code as non-parseable section, initiated by macro `XOILA_DEFINE_GROUP( <group-name>, <trait-name> )`.
+X-code can also be embedded in C-header-code, initiated by macro `XOILA_DEFINE_GROUP( <group-name>, <trait-name> )`.
-Alternatively it used in dedicated files with extension *.x.

 Key components of the xoila language are `stamp`, `group` and `feature`.